Repo Madness: Fed Announces a Third Day of Emergency Funding | Breitbart

 The repo market is at the center of the U.S. financial system but it is little understood even by most people working in finance.

 Big Wall Street banks borrow cash to finance their securities portfolios by selling securities and promising to buy them back the following day.
 The cash comes from investors with lots of dollars looking to make a little extra interest, such as money-market funds and government-sponsored housing agencies such as Fannie Mae, Freddie Mac, and the Federal Home Loan bank.
-Typically, the interest rate on repos is with the Fed’s target range for the fed funds rate, the rate banks pay to borrow reserves from each other.
+Typically, the interest rate on repos falls within the Fed’s target range for the fed funds rate, the rate banks pay to borrow reserves from each other.

 Here’s how it works.
 Traders at the big Wall Street firms put in bids to borrow cash overnight and cash investors accept bids, typically striking deals by 10 a.m.
 The bids are promises to pay an interest rate and a pledge to post securities as collateral.
 After the market closes at the end of the day, the securities get allocated to the cash investors.
 The following day, at 8:30 in the morning, the repos get unwound.
 The cash investors get their cash back and the Wall Street banks get their securities back.
 Then it starts all over again.